iann0036/tf-cfn-provider/docs/providers/oraclepaas/MysqlServiceInstance.md

 `CreateIfMissing` - (Optional) Specifies whether to create the container if it does not exist.
 Default value is `false`.

-### EnterpriseMonitorConfiguration Properties

-`EmAgentUsername` - (Optional).
-Name for the Enterprise Monitor agent user.

-`EmAgentPassword` - (Optional).
-Password for MySQL Enterprise Monitor agent.

-`EmUsername` - (Optional) Name for the Enterprise Monitor Manager user.

-`EmPassword` - (Optional) Password for MySQL Enterprise Monitor manager.

-`EmPort` - (Optional) The port number for the MySQL Enterprise Monitor instance.
-The default is 18443.

 ### MysqlConfiguration Properties

 `DbName` - (Optional).
 The name of the database instance.
 Default value is `mydatabase`.